 I think there’s a huge opportunity to get employers and colleges into schools to talk about apprenticeship programmes.
 It’s also important to engage with national projects.
 There’s a lot of projects that go on which actively engage young people, giving them the knowledge and understanding of what skills they might require or what jobs are out there for them after education.

 How can we educate and engage children in major projects such as HS2?

 At NCHSR we’re trying to change the mindset of what engineering, what construction, what HS2 is about.

 I’ve got a pink train here (the #Brumstar), where you can put on a headset and drive from Euston to Paris.
 That’s exciting to me!
 Imagine for a 6-year-old how fantastic that would be.
 For them to go away and say ‘I’ve been in the pink train today’ I think that will stay with them for a long time.
 Rather than looking at it in a book or on a screen they can go in there and drive the train.

 Have you seen any stand out projects in schools that have had a positive impact on encouraging children into engineering?

 I’ve been involved in a project called the Bloodhound Project.
 It’s a project about the land speed record, a jet engine car beating 1000mph.
 This has been going on for around 5-10 years.
 What this project has done is engage young people at all levels from primary school and secondary school to FE Colleges and universities.

 The Bloodhound has brought engineering to life.
-The children aren’t learning from a text book, they do live projects which are fun, engaging and exciting.
-There’s a fun event for kids at primary level where they build little car, blow up a balloon and race it.
+The children aren’t learning from a textbook, they do live projects which are fun, engaging and exciting.
+There’s a fun event for kids at primary level where they build a little car, blow up a balloon and race it.
 It’s activities like this that engage them and teach them those wider skills (leadership, problem solving and teamwork).